asizikov/asizikov.github.io/_posts/2015-12-20-full-stack-ci-for-free.md

 `Master` branch contains released code marked with tags. `Develop` branch is for stable pre-release code.
 These two branches are configured [as protected][ProtectedBranches], so code can never be merged unless [CI server reports the successful build][ProtectedMerge].
 This allows me to publish stable and pre release packages automatically.

-The actual development is taking place in feature branches.
-The build started from feature branch will create an alpha package and publish it to separate NuGet feed provided by AppVeyor.
+A development is taking place in feature branches.
+The build triggered from feature branch will create an alpha package and publish it to separate NuGet feed provided by AppVeyor.

-##GitVersion
+## GitVersion

 I like the approach suggested by GitVersion.
 You can define package version based on your branching model.